 It’s difficult to call out one particular partner, but the Mercedes-Benz integration was a huge achievement for us and we expect to see our technology integrated by more global brands of a similar caliber over the next couple of years.
 The process was also extremely fast, with conception to implementation taking only around six months.

 We are continually inspired by what people are doing with our technology – from individuals to large businesses, governments, and NGO’s.
 Being able to supply technology to those working in disaster response zones, such as NATO and the Red Cross, has been incredibly rewarding.

 Most recently, Patrick worked as Corporate Communications Officer for a global automotive engineering service provider.
-There he was responsible for development and implementation of an internal and external communications strategy with strong focus on digital communication channels.
+There he was responsible for the development and implementation of an internal and external communications strategy with a strong focus on digital communication channels.